Charles Lindbergh: World War II

 On July 28, 1944, during a P-38 bomber escort mission with the 433rd Fighter Squadron in the Ceram area, Lindbergh shot down a Mitsubishi Ki-51 "Sonia" observation plane, piloted by Captain Saburo Shimada, commanding officer of the 73rd Independent Chutai.
 Lindbergh's participation in combat was revealed in a story in the Passaic Herald-News on October 22, 1944.

 In mid-October 1944, Lindbergh participated in a joint Army-Navy conference on fighter planes at NAS Patuxent River, Maryland.

-After the war, Lindbergh toured the Nazi concentration camps and wrote in his autobiography that he was disgusted and angered.

 Later life

 After World War II, Lindbergh lived in Darien, Connecticut, and served as a consultant to the Chief of Staff of the United States Air Force and to Pan American World Airways.
-With most of eastern Europe under communist control, Lindbergh continued to voice his concern about Soviet power, observing: "Freedom of speech and action is suppressed over a large portion of the world...Poland is not free, nor the Baltic states, nor the Balkans.
+With most of eastern Europe under communist control, Lindbergh continued to voice concern about Soviet power, observing: "Freedom of speech and action is suppressed over a large portion of the world...Poland is not free, nor the Baltic states, nor the Balkans.
 Fear, hatred, and mistrust are breeding."
-In Lindbergh's words, Soviet and communist influence over the post-war world meant that "while our soldiers have been victorious," America had nonetheless not "accomplished the objectives for which we went to war," and he declared: "We have not established peace or liberty in Europe."
+In Lindbergh's words, Soviet and communist influence over the post-war world meant that "while our soldiers have been victorious", America had nonetheless not "accomplished the objectives for which we went to war", and he declared: "We have not established peace or liberty in Europe."

-Commenting on the post-war world, Lindbergh said that "a whole civilization is in disintegration," and believed America needed to support Europe against communism.
+Commenting on the post-war world, Lindbergh said that "a whole civilization is in disintegration", and believed America needed to support Europe against communism.
 Because America had "taken a leading part" in World War II, he said it therefore could not "retire now and leave Europe to the destructive forces" that the war had "let loose."
 While he still believed his prewar non-interventionism was correct, Lindbergh said the United States now had a responsibility to support Europe, because of "honor, self-respect, and our own national interests."
-Furthermore, he wrote that "we could not let atrocities such as those of the concentration camps go unpunished," and he firmly supported the Nuremberg trials.
+Furthermore, Lindbergh wrote that "we could not let atrocities such as those of the concentration camps go unpunished", and firmly supported the Nuremberg trials.